 For more details and a link to apply or information on other programs you may qualify for, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.

-Arrearage Management Plan (AMP)
+Arrearage Management Plan (AMP) and CAPP

 AMP is a payment plan program that allows eligible customers who make on-time payments on their current monthly bills to receive debt forgiveness for previous overdue balances.
 AMP is available to residential customers who meet the following requirements: